GreyLimit/asm68c9/README.md

 This is starting to feel like it is almost useful.
 Useful enough to require a manual page of some sort?
 May be.

 I have not yet started the actual project that was the cause for starting this software (building an mc6809 SBC), but once that is under way then I am sure that the test of actual use will force out more wrinkles in the assembler.

+Extra Addendum/

+I really should add support for the Hitachi 6309 processor.
+It cannot be that difficult, surely.